Monroe shooting near the Jesus the Good Shepherd School sends two victims to the hospital

 MONROE, La.
-(KTVE/KARD) — According to the Monroe Police Department head Chief Victor Zordan, on Friday, August 19, 2022, shots were fired on the 700 block of Matthew Street, near the Jesus the Good Shepherd School.
+(KTVE/KARD) — According to the Monroe Police Department, shortly before 2:30 p.m. on August 19, 2022, shots were fired on the 700 block of Matthew Street, near the Jesus the Good Shepherd School.

 As a result of the shooting, two victims were harmed, but with non-life-threatening injuries.
 The victims are currently receiving treatment for their injuries at a hospital.